basshelal/Waqti-Backend/src/uk/whitecrescent/waqti/notes/base/task/Properties.md

 ### Constrainables

-* **Time:** The point in natural time after which this Task will be relevant and in the EXISTING state, this can also be referred to as scheduled time.
-If time is a Constraint then the Task cannot be killed until after that time, however if time is not a Constraint then the Task can be killed freely.
+* **Time:** The point in natural time after which this Task will be relevant, this can also be referred to as scheduled time.
+If time is a Constraint then the Task cannot be killed until after that time and is in the SLEEPING state during that period, however, if time is not a Constraint then the Task can be killed freely and will be in its previous state meaning no lifecycle change will be made.
 If time is a Property then it has no rules on killing the Task.
-In both cases however, the Task will always be SLEEPING until the time.

 * **Duration:** The estimated amount of time that this Task will take, this is defined in any Time Measurement Unit, this can also be referred to as minimum duration.If duration is a Constraint then the Task cannot be killed in the